Symphony No. 93 (Haydn): I. Adagio – Allegro assai

-Second movement
+II.
+Largo cantabile

 Towards the end of the second movement, the music gradually becomes slower and softer until an unexpected fortissimo bassoon "fart" brings the music back for the movement's closing.
 This shows Haydn's sense of humor—similar to the 2nd movement of the Surprise Symphony.
 Antony Hodgson identifies George Szell as a conductor who was not afraid to overdo "the vulgarity of this joke".
 Hodgson argues that "if, in concert, none of the audience laughs, then the episode must have been underplayed."

-Third movement
+III.
+Menuetto.
+Allegro

 The minuet proper has a ländler character.
 The minuet's trio is highly original and juxtaposes timpani-punctated fanfare outbursts with quieter passages scored only for strings.

-Fourth movement
+IV.
+Finale: Presto ma non troppo

-Andreas Kluge in his liner notes for the recording by George Szell on Sony Classics, states that the oboe quotes from Viva La Liberta, a section in the Act I Finale of Mozart’s Don Giovanni.
+Andreas Kluge in his liner notes for the recording by George Szell on Sony Classics, states that the oboe quotes from "Viva La Liberta", a section in the Act I Finale of Mozart’s Don Giovanni.
 This occurs at bar 292 but as the oboe simply plays a theme consisting of notes of a D major triad, and does not use the dotted rhythm employed by Mozart, it is not clear that this is a deliberate reference.
 Kluge also states that Haydn wrote in a letter to Maria Anna von Genzinger that he was not completely satisfied with the finale because he considered it weak compared to the first movement.
 He stated that he planned to revise it, but there is no evidence that any revision ever took place.